Sign In / Sign Out

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Graduates will be prepared to enter the health and health care workforce in a variety of capacities, including indirect and direct patient and community care roles.
+Graduates are prepared to enter the health and health care workforce in a variety of capacities, including indirect and direct patient and community care roles.
 Examples include home health, care coordination, medical interpretation, health services management, patient navigation, community health, etc.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: